 - The ASDAN qualification is available at Level 1 and Level 2.
 The course is designed to develop and demonstrate a range of personal, key and employability skills. - There are no exams.
-The qualification is assessed via a portfolio of evidence that is externally moderated and then available for pupils to take with them when they leave school. - Across year 10 and 11, a total of 12 modules are completed from a menu of options that includes Beliefs and Values, Health and Fitness, International Links and Vocational Preparation. - There are also six skill units which link to these modules (Working with Others, Improving Own Learning and Performance, Problem Solving, Research, Discussion, and Planning and Giving an Oral Presentation).
+The qualification is assessed via a portfolio of evidence that is externally moderated and then available for pupils to take with them when they leave school. - Across year 10 and 11, modules are completed from a challenge directory that includes options on Beliefs and Values, Health and Wellbeing, International Links and Vocational Preparation. - There are also three mandatory units to be completed for the Award, which are 'developing myself and my performance, as well as 'working with others' and problem solving.'
+For the Certificate, there is an additional mandatory unit on 'delivering a project.'